INSERTION ORDER TERMS OF BUSINESS

 5. Client Responsibilities

 a.
-The Client warrants, for itself and for any third party client, Affiliate or subcontractor of the Client, that any Campaign Collateral, or other material provided to The 7th Chamber for the purposes of providing the Services:
+The Client warrants, for itself and for any third party client, Affiliate or subcontractor of the Client, that any Campaign Collateral, or other material provided to 7C for the purposes of providing the Services:

 i. does not breach any applicable legal requirements (including, without limitation, regulations, regulatory policies, guidelines or codes in each case from time to time in force, including all such guidelines and codes issued by statutory, regulatory and industry bodies);